AhmadAlmustadi/al_tadmreyyah_model/README.md

 Fine-tuning the AraGPT2-large model on Al-Tadmuriyah by Shaykh al-Islam Ibn Taymiyyah.
 The project preserves the unique language of the text and explores future fine-tuning for tasks like question-answer generation and summarization to enhance engagement with classical Islamic scholarship.

-Sure!
-Below is a structured README file for your project:

 ---